hewig21/hewig21/README.md

 ## 🚀 About Me
 I'm **Kibra (hewig21)** — a passionate developer who builds
-**fast, scalable, and production-ready applications** with modern  technologies.
+**fast, scalable, and production-ready applications** with modern technologies and tools.

 I enjoy:
 - 🔧 Backend development